best-practicers/reviews/reviews/swirl-protocol/reentrancy/README.md

 ## By: [Kevin Keaveney](https://github.com/kkeaveney)

 ## Summary / Recommendations
-Overall, ..
+Checks, Effects, Interactions pattern has been used throughout the contracts to prevent reentrancy.
+All events emitted have been ordered accordingly to mitigate reentracy attacks.

 ### Recommendations
-* Our first recommendation is ..
+* Our first suggestion is ..
 Use of Open Zepplin OpenZeppelin ReentrancyGuard modifier

 ## Scope
 ```
 ├── README.md
 └── contracts
+    └── ext
+        ├── Timelock.sol
     ├── ChainLinkGasCalculator.sol
     ├── DCAPoolFacade.sol
     ├── DCAPoolFactory.sol